glaParaBio/harmony-explained/README.md

 ## Update cluster centroids

-Because we change the cell-to-cluster assignments (rather, their assignment probabilities), we need to update the coordinates of the cluster centroids:
+Because we change the cell-to-cluster assignments, we need to update the coordinates of the cluster centroids:

 For example, to obtain the new PC1 coordinate of cluster 1 centroid, the matrix multiplication says: